JvanKatwijk/qt-dab/README.md

 Step 4
 -----------------------------------------------------------------

-Unpack file "tiiFile.zip", and copy the resulting file `.txdata.tii` from the *library* subdirectory (which contains the database data for finding the transmitter's name and location) into the user's home directory.)
-If Qt-DAB cannot find the file, it will just function without showing the names and without "maps" option.
+Unpack file "tiiFile.zip", and copy the resulting file `.txdata.tii` from the *library* subdirectory in the home directory.
+The unpacked file contains a copy of the database for finding the transmitter's name and location.
+If Qt-DAB cannot find the file, decoding input will just function, without showing the names and without "maps" option of course.

 :information_source: Note: Building a version on a fresh install of "bullseye" on the RPI gave a version that wouldn't run: The `Qt_PLUGIN_PATH` was not set.
 Setting it as given below solved - for me - the problem: